Places to visit

 Walking and the Great Outdoors

 If you’re looking for a country escape with time spent exploring the great outdoors, we have so many options right on our doorstep.
-Numerous footpaths surround our estate and Cadbury Castle, also part of the estate, is just a mile away.
+Numerous footpaths surround our grounds and Cadbury Castle, also part of the estate, is just a mile away.
 This famed ancient hill fort has had numerous archaeological digs and is thought by many to be the location of Camelot from the legend of King Arthur!
 From the top of the hill you can see for miles around and on a good clear day right out to Glastonbury Tor.
 With many fantastic country pubs within walking distance, you can easily plan a walk that takes in the scenery and includes a pub lunch.

 Exmoor and Stonehenge

-We’re very lucky to not only have small and quaint market towns with splendid shops but also larger shopping destinations all within easy reach of North Cadbury.
+We’re very lucky to not only have small and quaint market towns with splendid shops, but also larger shopping destinations all within easy reach of North Cadbury.

-Other shopping destinations all within an hour of North Cadbury are Bath – the largest and most beautiful city in Somerset, Bristol with its two shopping centres, busy city centre and vibrant culture and Exeter, which has been heavily invested in to make it a shopping destination for many in the south west.
+Other shopping destinations all within an hour of North Cadbury are Bath – the largest and most beautiful city in Somerset, Bristol with its two shopping centres, busy city centre and vibrant culture and Exeter, which has been heavily invested in to make it a popular shopping destination for many in the south west.

 Stay With Us